PorterHenyon/Sync-Bot/HOW_TO_ADD_BOT.md

   2. Make sure you click **"URL Generator"** (NOT "General" or "Redirects")
   3. You should see checkboxes for "SCOPES" and "BOT PERMISSIONS"
   4. If you see a field asking for "Redirects" or "URIs", you're in the wrong place!

+### "I don't see a generated URL / URL won't generate"
+- ✅ **Make sure you checked the `bot` scope!** This is REQUIRED
+  - Under "SCOPES", you MUST check the `bot` checkbox
+  - The URL will NOT appear until you do this
+- ✅ **Scroll all the way down** - the URL is at the very bottom of the page
+- ✅ **Check you're in the right place:**
+  - Should be: OAuth2 → URL Generator
+  - NOT: OAuth2 → General
+  - NOT: OAuth2 → Redirects
+- ✅ **Try refreshing the page** after checking the `bot` scope
+- ✅ **Make sure you've created the bot first:**
+  - Go to "Bot" section → Click "Add Bot" if you haven't
+  - Then go back to OAuth2 → URL Generator

 ---